 Which is only bolstered by Randy Levine’s comment:

 “It’s quintessential fan engagement,” New York Yankees President Randy Levine said.
 “I think baseball lends itself really unlike any other sport to mobile sports betting.
 You can bet on what’s the next pitch: Is it a fastball?
 A curveball?
 How fast is it going to be?
 Is it going to be inside?
 Outside?
 Will the batter hit a single, a home run, or strike out?
 Will it go to right field?
 Left field?
 There are endless possibilities for somebody to be engaged.”

 Mark Saxon wrote about this in Sports Handle back in March.
 Ryan Keur, the vice president for trading and revenue at Simplebet, Keur said last year “around 80% of pitch-by-pitch bets came within 10 seconds of the lines being set by the computer.
 Another 10% came in during the following five seconds.
 The remaining 10%, which would be null and void in this season, were placed after the 15-second mark.”

 He went on to say “When you sit and think about it, 15 seconds to get a bet in, is pretty fast … It really requires this level of perfection and detail at every moment of what we call the market life cycle.
 Between creation, suspension, and then settlement, which is happening every 15 seconds across 2,500 baseball games across the entire course of the season, there’s a lot to get done in a short amount of time.”

-Of course, the entire purpose of the pitch clock is to speed up the game and generate more excitement.
-This will also drive in-play handle for the entire industry as excitement builds and fans place more bets, faster.
+Of course, the entire purpose of the Pitch Clock is to speed up the game and generate more excitement.
+This also drives in-play handle for the entire industry as excitement builds and fans place more bets, faster.

 According to Nielsen Fan Insights, just over ½ of all MLB fans are also bettors, with 74% of MLB fans indicating they would be interested in betting if it were legal in their jurisdiction.